peppe1531/Projects-Portfolio/README.md

 This portfolio includes a combination of **individually developed projects** and **pair projects** completed in an academic setting.

-For group or pair projects, each project README clearly specifies my personal contributions and responsibilities.
+For pair projects, each project README clearly specifies my personal contributions and responsibilities.
 Individual projects reflect my independent work, from problem formulation to implementation and analysis.

 ---